Proposed new Constitution for feedback

 Secretary - Ellen Heebink

-Because the incorporated society is a legal entity, it’s possible for it to be involved in contracts, and lend or borrow money.
+Because the incorporated society is a legal entity, it is possible for it to be involved in contracts, and lend or borrow money.
 In the past, if we wanted to do this, then the people who organised such things might well have been legally liable themselves.

 It also means that when members or employees (like pastors) are working on behalf of the church, they are not just working on their own (from a legal standpoint).
 So it provides a degree of protection.